janprzy/AstroStacker/README.md

   frames are optional)
 3. Test number of detected stars (more stars = slower, but more precise alignment)
+4. Choose stacking mode
-4. Click "Stack" button to process the images
+5. Click "Stack" button to process the images
-5. Final image will be saved in directory with light frames
+6. Final image will be saved in directory with light frames

 ### Testing with example images
 I provided a small set of my own images for testing while developing in